 If you own a business and manage employees, then you’re in part responsible for these amazing job creation statistics:

 Finally, a few small business statistics shows a bright spot in the small business market: For the first time since the recession, small businesses are opening at a faster rate than they’re closing.

-→TL;DR: Small businesses make up the vast majority of the US’s firms.
+→Bottom Line: Small businesses make up the vast majority of the U.S.’s firms.
 Overall, more and more small businesses are opening their doors.
 In particular, the rates of women- and minority-owned small businesses have recently increased.